-Liam Doherty is a PhD candidate in the Department of Asian Studies and a Research Associate in the Department of Language and Literacy Education, UBC, under the supervision of Prof. Patricia Duff.
+Liam Doherty is a PhD candidate in the Department of Asian Studies and a Research Associate in the Department of Language and Literacy Education, UBC, under the supervision of Dr. Patricia Duff.
 He is the technical advisor for Storybooks Canada and a strong advocate for open educational resources.
-His research focuses on online peer language mentorship for learners of Chinese as an additional language.
+His research focuses on online peer language mentorship among learners of Chinese as an additional language.